nextcloud/documentation/developer_manual/bugtracker/triaging.rst

    :maxdepth: 2
    :hidden:

-Bug Triaging is the process of checking bug reports to see if they are still valid (the problem might be solved since the bug was reported), reproducing them when possible (to make sure it really is an Nextcloud issue and not a configuration problem) and in general making sure the bug is useful for a developer who wants to fix it.
+Bug Triaging is the process of checking bug reports to see if they are still valid (the problem might be solved since the bug was reported), reproducing them when possible (to make sure it really is a Nextcloud issue and not a configuration problem) and in general making sure the bug is useful for a developer who wants to fix it.
 If the bug is not useful and can't be augmented by the original reporter or the triaging contributor, it has to be closed.

 Why do you want to join
 =======================